 Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stockouts of essential RMNCAH commodities Q4 2020 Mali has established a COVID-19 crisis committee and has trained health care workers on the management of cases and on surveillance.
+Address any stock-outs of essential RMNCAH commodities Q4 2020 Mali has established a COVID-19 crisis committee and has trained health care workers on the management of cases and on surveillance.
 Testing kits have been supplied to laboratories and health facilities have been provided with hand washing facilities and PPE.
-Essential RMMNCAH services have been maintained during COVID-19 and in accordance with the Government Action Plan, the Directorate of Pharmacy and Medicines (DPM) has ensured the availability of essential RMNCAH commodities.
-However, there remains lower use of health services by communities due to the lack of a communication/awareness strategy.
-Mali has started the vaccination campaign against COVID-19 focusing first on BAMAKO.
-It will be necessary to enhance communicy support for the success of the vaccination campaign NTDs Ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 In Mali, NTD key interventions continued during COVID-19 pandemic by respecting preventive measures.
-Training of drug distributors and of the technical directors of Health centers was conducted; Social mobilization using social mass media, television, community radio, traditional communicators, etc. were conducted.
+Essential RMNCAH services have been maintained during COVID-19 and in accordance with the Government Action Plan, the Directorate of Pharmacy and Medicines (DPM) has ensured the availability of essential RMNCAH commodities.
+However, there remains lower use of health services by communities due to the lack of a communication and awareness strategy.
+Mali started the vaccination campaign against COVID-19.
+The Planning and Statistics unit have undertaken a survey of the impact of COVID-19.
+Some key observations include that the availability of tracer medicines within health facilities was 55%; a decrease in all outpatient services in all health facilities was noted (e.g. Family Planning -24%, Antenatal -17%, Postnatal -24% and EPI -21%).
+In order to maintain essential services, 86% of hospital facilities have implemented a plan to restore missed appointments for pregnant women.
+100% of hospital facilities have implemented a plan to reschedule missed appointments compared to 87% of non-hospital facilities NTDs Ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritising key Q4 2021 In Mali, NTD key interventions continued during COVID-19 pandemic by respecting preventive measures.
+Training of drug distributors and of the technical directors of Health centres was conducted; Social mobilization using social mass media, television, community radio, traditional communicators, etc. were conducted.
 Mass Drug Administration with Ivermectin and Praziquantel was organized in 2020; A transmission assessment for Lymphatic Filariasis was conducted in Kidal, Mopti, Gao, Menaka, Koulikoro and Kayes.
-Morbidity Management and Disability Prevention were also conducted where hydrocele surgeries and elephantiasis case management were conducted.
-NTD interventions are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic
+Morbidity Management and Disability Prevention were also conducted where hydrocele surgeries and elephantiasis necessary catch up activities case management were conducted.
+NTD interventions are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic ------------------------------- ---

-$^{^{\}rm 1}$ RMNCAH metrics, recommended actions and response tracked through WHO
+$^{\rm 1}$ RMNCAH metrics, recommended actions and response tracked through WHO